 Planning grants provide funding to teams of local non-profits as they explore and plan for the launch of a collaborative project.
 Grants will not fund planning that is part of an organization’s ongoing activities.
 Appropriate planning items include but are not limited to: hiring staff; planning time; site visits to review models and best practices; and consultants, facilitators or other outside professional assistance.
 Planning grant recipients are not guaranteed to receive additional funding for project or program implementation.

-The Community Foundation expects that planning will last approximately 6 to 18 months.
+The Community Foundation expects that planning will last no longer than 18 months.
 To apply for a planning grant, you will need to have the following information available:

 - Identification of the lead organization and collaborators and their roles